-- Once BCBS processes your claim, they will automatically submit a file to Benefit Strategies
+- Once BCBS processes your claim, they will automatically submit a file to Health Equity

-- Benefit Strategies (our third party HRA claims administrator), will check your HRA account to verify funds are available
+- Health Equity (our third party HRA claims administrator), will check your HRA account to verify funds are available

-- If HRA funds are available, Benefit Strategies will automatically disperse payment from the HRA account and a check will be mailed to you (you can also setup for direct deposit if you choose)
+- If HRA funds are available, Health Equity will automatically disperse payment from the HRA account to your healthcare provider.

 And, don't forget to sign up for the BCBS Member Self-Service for online access to view your personal claims data.
 The link is provided below under 'related links.'

 Linda Snow (X 3763) firstname.lastname@example.org